kwilkos/cxf/distribution/src/main/release/samples/restful/README.txt

 updates customer 1234 with the data provided.

-The client code demonstrate how to send HTTP POST with XML data using JAX-WS Dispatch and how to send HTTP GET using URL.openStream().
+The client code demonstrates how to send HTTP POST with XML data using JAX-WS Dispatch and how to send HTTP GET using URL.openStream().
+The server code demonstrates how to build a RESTful endpoints through JAX-WS Provider interface.

 Please review the README in the samples directory before